nodiscardme/chamkatka/README.md

 ## I'm a Student, begginer at programming, Wikipedian editor and graphic designer.

-– 🛠️ Currently working on an app development
+– 🛠️ Currently working on an app development <br>
-– 🌱 Currently learning Java
+– 🌱 Currently learning Java <br>
-– 🤝 Eager to collaborate on any project pertaining to front end development – 🥅 Goals: Want to start contributing in open source projects
+– 🤝 Eager to collaborate on any project pertaining to front end development <br>
+– 🥅 Goals: Want to start contributing in open source projects

 ### Connect with me here: